Gig77/anduril-base/README.md

     docker pull cfrech/anduril-base

-The total image size is ~7 Gb, so download may take a while.
+Total image size is ~7 Gb, so download may take a while.

 ### Via Dockerfile